 History and Use

-Wikipedia says that the island was not inhabited when the British settled here in 1627.
+Wikipedia says that the island was inhabited by Kalinago indians when the British settled here in 1627.
 There are still plenty of buildings that show the British ancestry, especially churches.
 The island was initially settled by plantation managers and an African-Caribbean slave population, until slavery was banned in 1834.
 The island achieved independence in 1966.
 It is currently the country with the highest population density in the world, with a continuing influx of especially well off immigrants.

 Areas of Interest